 - the stool is very light or pale

-- a person begins losing weight without trying
+- a person begins losing weight unintentionally

 - a person with an underlying medical condition develops changes in their bowel habits